jsamaze/SupportMe/README.md

 # SupportMe

+---
+Joshua : This project is my first software project.
+## Learning point for Joshua
+- Learned about the MVC model and REST API
+      MVC helped to organise our code and encapsulate logic, making it easier to collaborate and work on our respective parts
+- Learned how to manage sessions using JSON WEB Token Session is still stored in the databse.
+This allows for a token access to be revoked if neccessary.
+- Learned about how "router" work in context of REST API Learned how backend is commonly build upon HTTP protocol and how to design a simple CRUD API for campaigns

+## Things to improve in the future
+- If we were to write another API in PHP, we would use a different router, as Klien support of exception handling is lacking especially for SQL erors
+- Image upload feature can be improved as currently the picture needs to be converted to a base 64 string before transmitted

+---

 Our implementation of a business logic similar to change.org using vanilla PHP, REST api design and content learned during "Operating System and Networking Module" in SMU.

 - [SupportMe](#supportme)